Disaster Recovery & Business Continuity Planning

-Plan and test your Disaster Recovery and Business Continuity Plans to prepare your organisation for any emergency situation.
+Plan and test your Business Continuity Plan BCP and Disaster Recovery Plan DRP to prepare your organisation for any emergency situation.

-Holocron Cyber employs experienced security consultants to facilitate the delivery of the ISO27001 gap assessment.
+Holocron Cyber employs experienced business continuity consultants to facilitate the development and testing of a comprehensive Business Continuity Plan & Disaster Recovery Plan.
 The methodology involves several phases, as outlined below:

 Phase 1: Policy Development

-Holocron consultants will conduct a thorough evaluation of the organisation, covering its infrastructure, policies, existing processes, and information security requirements.
-Upon completion, the consultants will develop a comprehensive DRP and BCP tailored to the needs of the organisation.
+Holocron's Business continuity consultants will conduct a thorough evaluation of the organisation, covering its infrastructure, policies, existing processes, and information security requirements.
+Upon completion, the consultants will develop a comprehensive BCP & DRP tailored to the needs of the organisation.

 Phase 2: Tabletop Exercise